Radiotherapy for pleural mesothelioma

 - to help relieve symptoms, such as pain and breathlessness

-- occasionally alongside surgery and chemotherapy as part of a clinical trial.
+- sometimes alongside surgery and chemotherapy, as part of a clinical trial.

-After a week or two of treatment, you may have some difficulty with swallowing.
+After 1 to 2 weeks of treatment, you may have difficulty swallowing.
 You may also have heartburn and indigestion.
-This happens because radiotherapy can cause inflammation in the tube that runs from your mouth to your stomach (called the gullet or oesophagus).
+This happens because radiotherapy to the chest can cause inflammation in the tube that runs from your mouth to your stomach (called the oesophagus).

 Tell your doctors if you have problems swallowing.
 They can give you medicines to help.
-If you don’t feel like eating, or have problems with swallowing, talk to your doctor or a dietitian.
+If you do not feel like eating, or have problems swallowing, talk to your doctor or a dietitian.
 They may recommend you have some high-calorie drinks to help.
-You can get these from most chemists, and your GP can give these to you.
+You can get these from your GP or from most chemists.

-You may develop a cough during or after chest radiotherapy.
-This usually settles within a few weeks of finishing your treatment.
-Always tell your doctor, radiographer or specialist nurse if:
+You may develop a cough during or after radiotherapy.
+This usually improves within a few weeks of finishing your treatment.
+Always tell your doctor, radiographer, or specialist nurse if:

 - the cough does not get better

 - you develop a temperature or become short of breath, as you may have an infection.